 - Get the details of potential customers

 - Know your audience

-Social media has been immensely useful for marketers trying to build a brand and interact with customers, but business-to-business (B2B) marketers and small businesses still struggle with it.
-Many don't know how to generate online leads using social media and turn them into sales.
+Social media has been immensely useful for marketers trying to build a brand and interact with customers, but many don't know how to generate online leads using social media and turn them into sales.

-This being said, social media accounts are still for free for any business.
-There must be some way to take advantage of this to generate leads.
+This being said, social media accounts are still free of charge for businesses, so how can you take advantage of this to generate leads?